 SRU Volunteer News

-"The 18th Annual - Staffordshire Rugby Union - Volunteers Dinner, is to be held at Cannock RFC, on Thursday 10th May 2017.
+"The 19th Annual - Staffordshire Rugby Union - Volunteers Dinner, is to be held at Longton RFC, on Thursday 23rd May 2019.

 Mitsubishi awards 2017Staffordshire is incredibly proud of its many amazing volunteers .........this weekend one very special individual has brought home a National Award from the Mitsubishi Volunteer of the Year Awards!